letelescope/ascom-flat-panel/README.md

 0. Plug the flat panel to the computer via USB

-In the equipment tab, from the flat panl section,
+In the equipment tab, from the flat panel section:

 1. Select the *ASCOM Le Telescope FFFPV1 CoverCalibrator*.
 2. Click the gear icon and select the correct COM Port.